inBeat/inbeat-website/content/top-influencers/instagram/food/japan/osaka/_index.md

 ---
-title: Top 10 Food Instagram Influencers In Osaka In 2023
+title: Top 10 Food Instagram Influencers In Osaka In 2024
 description: >-
-  Find top food Instagram influencers in Osaka in 2023.
-Most popular hashtags: #foodstagram #instafood #food #osaka.
+  Find top food Instagram influencers in Osaka in 2024.
+Most popular hashtags: #food #foodstagram #instafood #happy.
 platform: Instagram
-hits: 18
+hits: 19
-text_top: See the top-rated Instagram accounts on inBeat.
+text_top: Identify the top-rated Instagram accounts on inBeat.
-text_bottom: Our search engine has 18 Instagram influencers like this in Osaka, Japan for you to connect with.
+text_bottom: Our search engine aggregates 19 Instagram influencers like this in Osaka, Japan for you to contact.
 profiles:
   - username: "we_love_osaka_"
     fullname: >-